hashgraph/hedera-json-rpc-relay/tools/subgraph-example/README.md

 `npx hardhat createGravatar`

-_NOTE: This example uses the [hardhat-graph](https://github.com/graphprotocol/hardhat-graph) hardhat plugin.
-After every contract deploy, the plugin will update the networks.json file with the contract address (and the startBlock), so you don't have to manually update it in the `subgraph.yaml` file._
+_NOTE: This example uses the [hardhat-graph](https://github.com/graphprotocol/hardhat-graph) plugin.
+After every contract deploy, the plugin will update the networks.json file with the contract address (and the startBlock), this way you can use the `--network <network_name>` option of the `deploy` command, which will automatically update the address (and startBlock) in the `subgraph.yaml` file to the last contract deployment._

 ### Generate the types: